GMX9/Crypto-Exchange-PHP/README.md

 #
 #

+# Upcoming Version

+New update is coming in November-December 2019, new system fully upgraded.

+To expect in this release:
+- New clean theme.
+- Clear organization in overall construction OOP.
+- Implementation of a template system for modules.
+- Multilingual support.

+Future to do:
+- Improved Dashboard with Back-Office-
+- KYC support.
+- Ticket System.

 ### Features
  - Add new coins.
  - Receive money from setting up an account at changenow.io API and profit 90% from your exchange transaction fees..